 - Maintaining or increasing funding for basic research;

 - Reducing corporate and capital gains taxes to make Canada more competitive with the United States.

 While there is no silver bullet to foster innovation, Owens argues that reconceptualizing our policy framework could improve seriously the prospects for Canadian innovators.
 “It is past time for both the public and the federal government to focus realistically on ‘innovation’ and government investment.”

-To learn more about what a real innovation agenda would look like for Canada, read the full commentary paper here.
+To learn more about what a real innovation agenda would look like for Canada, read the full paper here.